-The Erase Suspend command may be used to temporarily suspend a Block Erase operation and return the memory to Read mode.
-The command requires one Bus Write operation.
+The Erase Suspend command may be used to temporarily suspend a block erase operation and return the memory to read mode.
+The command requires one bus write operation.

-The Program/Erase controller will suspend within the Erase Suspend Latency time after the Erase Suspend command is issued (see Table 4 for numerical values).
-Once the

-Program/Erase controller has stopped the memory will be set to Read mode and the Erase will be suspended.
-If the Erase Suspend command is issued during the period when the memory is waiting for an additional block (before the Program/Erase controller starts) then the Erase is suspended immediately and will start immediately when the Erase Resume command is issued.
-It is not possible to select any further blocks to erase after the Erase Resume.
+The program/erase controller will suspend within the erase suspend latency time (refer to Table 6 for value) of the Erase Suspend command being issued.
+Once the program/erase controller has stopped the memory will be set to read mode and the erase will be suspended.
+If the Erase Suspend command is issued during the period when the memory is waiting for an additional block (before the program/erase controller starts) then the erase is suspended immediately and will start immediately when the Erase Resume command is issued.
+It is not possible to select any further blocks to erase after the erase resume.

-During Erase Suspend it is possible to Read and Program cells in blocks that are not being erased; both Read and Program operations behave as normal on these blocks.
+During erase suspend it is possible to read and program cells in blocks that are not being erased; both read and program operations behave as normal on these blocks.
 If any attempt is made to program in a protected block or in the suspended block then the Program command is ignored and the data remains unchanged.
-The Status Register is not read and no error condition is given.
-Reading from blocks that are being erased will output the Status Register.
+The status register is not read and no error condition is given.
+Reading from blocks that are being erased will output the status register.

-It is also possible to issue the Auto Select and Unlock Bypass commands during an Erase Suspend.
-The Read/Reset command must be issued to return the device to Read Array mode before the Resume command will be accepted.
+It is also possible to issue the Auto Select, Read CFI Query and Unlock Bypass commands during an erase suspend.
+The Read/Reset command must be issued to return the device to read array mode before the Resume command will be accepted.